emdant/gbbs/README.md

 The code for these applications is located in the `benchmark` directory.
 The implementations are based on the Ligra/Ligra+/Julienne graph processing frameworks.
 The framework code is located in the `src` directory.

+The codes used here are still in development, and we plan to add more applications/benchmarks.
+We currently include the following extra codes, which are part of ongoing work.

+* experimental/KTruss

 If you use our work, please cite our [paper](https://arxiv.org/abs/1805.05208):